 How CVRC Can Help

 Mood disorders like chronic depression are common.
 They often are associated with substance abuse, which is known as dual diagnosis.
+Dual diagnosis can be life saving for many.
+Without treating a mental disorder along with addiction then both will come back after treatment.
 Quality, professional facilities are available to help you, though.

 Here at Crest View Recovery Center, our offerings include: